-Departmental honors are awarded upon graduation to students who achieve a 3.000 GPA on all UWM graded credits attempted, a 3.500 GPA on all credits that count toward the major, and a 3.500 GPA on all credits in advanced-level (numbered 300 and above) courses that count toward the major.
+- 1. Maintain a 3.000 cumulative GPA on all UWM credits attempted; - 2.
+Maintain a 3.500 GPA on all credits that count toward the major, and - Maintain a 3.500 GPA on all advanced credits that count toward the major. - Complete a research project in consultation with the major advisor.
+The project also serves to fulfill the L&S Research Requirement for the Japanese Major.